hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

 Hackerb9 notes that there appear to be some mistakes in Unicode's chart.
-It is missing some of the characters composed by backspace, even ones that are specifically listed in the IR-68 standard as examples of composition.
+It is missing some of the characters composed by backspace, even ones that are specifically listed in the [IR-68][IR68] standard as examples of composition.
 (In particular, underscore, 0x46, with the capital letters, 0x61 to 0x7A, are valid characters and should map to _something_ in Unicode.)

+[IR68]: https://github.com/hackerb9/vt340test/blob/main/docs/standards/IR068-APL.pdf "APL Character Set encoding standard, 1983-06-01"

-It also lists some IR-68 characters twice, which can't be right.
+It also lists a couple IR-68 characters twice, which can't be right.
 While there should be duplicates of the Unicode characters — composition by backspace overprinting can happen in either order — every IR-68 sequence should map to a single Unicode character.
 The duplicated characters are as follows:

-## QUAD DOWNWARDS ARROW
+### QUAD DOWNWARDS ARROW

 ```
 IR-68       UNICODE